 Anderson thinks exporting to other countries is quite a complex matter.
 To make sure they maintain a good relationship with your clients, companies should learn about their export culture and act upon this.
 It might take some time, but companies will definitely pluck the fruits of their labour!

-Want to work more productively with your export countries?
-If so, take a look at our fantastic online / eLearning cross cultural courses for business.
+Boost your credibility and business success when exporting to China and Japan by enrolling on our market leading online / eLearning cross cultural courses for business.
 Developed for business professionals, these courses are trusted and used by our broad portfolio of multinational clients.

 by Elise Kuip